List of Beverly Hills, 90210 characters

-The following is a list of characters from Beverly Hills, 90210, an American drama series which aired from October 4, 1990, to May 17, 2000, on the Fox television network, before entering syndication.
-It is the first show of the Beverly Hills, 90210 franchise.
+The following is a list of characters from Beverly Hills, 90210, an American drama series that aired from October 4, 1990, to May 17, 2000, on the Fox television network before entering syndication.
+It is the first installment of the Beverly Hills, 90210 franchise.

-Throughout its decade-long run, the series had substantial cast changes.

 Main characters

 Brandon Walsh

-Jason Priestley plays the character of Brandon Andrew Walsh (main, season 1–9; archive footage, season 10).
-The character is often considered to be the moral center of the show (Priestley was the group's off-screen "quarterback").
+Jason Priestley plays the character of Brandon Andrew Walsh (main, seasons 1–9; archive footage, season 10).
 After Walsh's initial difficulties fitting into Beverly Hills, he soon settles down.
-In Season One, after one of his drinks was spiked at a party, he briefly experienced a drinking problem which led to the demise of his first car and a night in jail.
-In Season 3, Brandon developed a serious gambling problem, which led to Nat, his boss at the Peach Pit, bailing him out of after he got into trouble with a mobster bookmaker.
+In Season One, after one of his drinks was spiked at a party, he briefly experienced a drinking problem, which led to a car accident and a night in jail.
+In Season 3, Brandon developed a serious gambling problem, which led to Nat, his boss at the Peach Pit, bailing him out after he got into trouble with a mobster bookmaker.
 Throughout the entire series, Brandon was involved in various journalism projects, from sports editor and co-chief of the Beverly Blaze in high school to co-editor of the CU Condor, a brief stint as news director at CUTV, and a year as student-body president (sophomore year).
-After graduation from college, he and friend Steve spent a year developing the Beverly Beat.
+After graduation from college, he and his friend Steve spent a year developing the Beverly Beat.
 He finally accepted a position with the Washington, D.C., bureau of the New York Chronicle.
-He was the person many turned to when in trouble— Donna's expulsion from high school, Brenda's many problems, Kelly's drug problem, Andrea's getting into Yale, Valerie's suicide attempt, Ray's lawsuit against Joe, Steve's constant stunts, and even Dylan's battle with drugs and alcohol and the murder of his wife.
+He was the person many turned to when in trouble — Donna's expulsion from high school, Brenda's many problems, Kelly's drug problem, Andrea's getting into Yale, Valerie's suicide attempt, Ray's lawsuit against Joe, Steve's constant stunts, and even Dylan's battle with drugs and alcohol and the murder of his wife.
 Brandon is mentioned in the spin-off 90210 as having a family.

+Priestley's co-stars described him as the group's off-screen "quarterback".
 Although Priestley didn't reprise his role as Brandon in the spin-off 90210, he directed the episode where Tori Spelling's character Donna Martin returns to town.
 Jason Priestley was the last actor to be cast for the show.